Fight Traffic Ticket in ArizonaPage OverviewSUMMARY: How to Fight an Arizona Traffic Ticket

 Pleading Guilty or No Contest

 Some drivers choose to plead guilty, or no contest, so they can pay their traffic ticket fines and put the ordeal behind them.
-For some drivers, this means incurring driving record points and possibly putting themselves closer to license suspension or revocation; for others, it means enrolling in the Defensive Driving Program and not only satisfying the citation, but also avoiding point accumulation.
+For some drivers, this means incurring driving record points and possibly putting themselves closer to a driver's license suspension or revocation; for others, it means enrolling in the Defensive Driving Program and not only satisfying the citation, but also avoiding point accumulation.

 Refer to our Paying Your Traffic Ticket page to determine whether pleading guilty and paying your AZ traffic ticket fine is your best option.